nalgeon/codapi/README.md

 # Interactive code examples

-_for documentation, education and fun_ 🎉
+Codapi is a lightweight sandbox server for interactive documentation and learning.

-Codapi is a platform for embedding interactive code snippets directly into your product documentation, online course or blog post.
-It's also useful for experimenting with new languages, databases, or tools in a sandbox.
+With Codapi, you can add interactive code snippets right into your product documentation, online course, or blog post.
+Codapi is also great for trying out new programming languages, databases, or tools in a safe sandbox environment.

 ```
 ┌───────────────────────────────┐